sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 1. Boot your reference PC if it's not already booted.
 2. When the device boots to OOBE, press Ctrl+Shift+F3 to enter Audit mode.
 3. The PC will restart into audit mode.
 4. Make changes to the PC.
-See the table on [xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx]xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx to see which customizations are available in audit mode.
+See the table on [Planning a Windows 10 S image](windows-10-s-planning.md#customizations) to see which customizations are available in audit mode.

 ## Capture your audit mode changes for the recovery tools